1926 Oklahoma gubernatorial election: Democratic primary

-Ten candidates vied for the Democratic nomination, including former governor James B. A. Robertson and Oklahoma City, OK Mayor O. A. Cargill.
+Ten candidates vied for the Democratic nomination, including former governor James B. A. Robertson and Oklahoma City Mayor O. A. Cargill.
 Henry S. Johnston, who had been in the Oklahoma Senate since statehood including a term as the first President pro tempore, won the primary with a plurality.

-Primary Results
+Primary results

 Republican primary

 Eight candidates sought the Republican nomination, with Omer K. Benedict winning with less than one-third of the total vote.